 Le Marche Italy: Art & culture

 The Marchiaghiani, or people of Le Marche Italy, remain closely linked to the land and life here is centred on the family and on self-sufficient communities of farmers and craftsmen, where the local Le Marche market consumes most of the local produce.

 Le Marche has wonderful towns with an amazing range of history and historic architecture, that ranges from Art Nouveaux villas to characteristic stone cottages, and are home to wonderful art, over 1000 working theatres, fantastic markets and year round festas where you can sing and dance, eat and drink great local fayre, and enjoy the local crafts and customs.

 The weather in Le Marche has warm days from Mid April until late October, July and August are the hottest months but the zone around the villa is near the mountains and often benefits from a cool breeze.

 November and December often have clear Sunny days but colder nights when snow starts falling on the nearby peaks.
 The skiing season general starts in mid December and the local resort of Sassotetto or Pintura are usually open until late March.

-Le Marche region- the Provinces and the main towns
+Le Marche Italy- the Provinces and the main towns